Learn about Christian theologian and philosopher, the Bishop of Hippo, the town's namesake.

 Ribault's expedition did not end well.
 The French fleet was blown off course by a hurricane and wrecked near present-day Daytona.
 The shipwreck survivors were making their way north along the coast toward Fort Caroline, when they came to an inlet they were unable to cross.
 The inlet was just a few miles south of the new Spanish settlement, and it was there that Menéndez and his men, having returned triumphant from capturing Fort Caroline, met them.
 With no facilities to house the captives or supplies to care for them, Menéndez brought them over the inlet, led them behind a dune, ten at a time, and put them all to the sword.
 From this event the inlet received the name "Matanzas," which is Spanish for "slaughter."

 In retrospect, the decision to name the town St. Augustine seems to have been a fitting one.
-During its history of over 450 years, the town, like its namesake, has experienced its share of struggles.
-St. Augustine has been burned and looted on several occasions by pirates, hostile natives and rival Europeans.
+During its history of more than 450 years, the town, like its namesake, has experienced its share of struggles.
+St. Augustine has been burned and looted on several occasions by pirates, hostile natives, and rival Europeans.
 It has changed hands from country to country four times(!).
 During the civil rights movement, it was the location of numerous protests and counter attacks.

 Yet through it all, St. Augustine has remained continuously occupied, serving as a strategic trade and military location for centuries.
 When Henry Flagler built his first fabulous hotel, the Ponce de Leon, in 1887, the area quickly became a destination for the rich and famous and St. Augustine began its new life as a tourism center.